Preliminary Single Subject Credential

 - The University of San Diego Graduate School Admission Application

-- Three professional letters of recommendation from a current supervisor or a professor attesting to both academic and personal skills, and if possible, to teaching abilities.
+- A minimum of two professional letters of recommendation from a current supervisor or a professor attesting to both academic and personal skills, and if possible, to teaching abilities.

 - A current resumé or curriculum vita